-- Current approved agreement, and free and reduced price policy statement.
-If the school food authority has adopted its prior year's policy statement, the complete policy statement and renewal must be available. - Media release. - Direct certification documentation, if applicable. - Claim for Reimbursement for the review period and all supporting documentation. - Documentation of edit check process. - Documentation of staff training. - Documentation of required monitoring/site reviews to be conducted by Feb.
-1st of each year.
-Pull previous year if monitoring for current has not been completed. - Data used in consolidating the Claim for Reimbursement. - Civil Rights Data and Information including: - Civil Rights complaint procedures - Foreign language translation of program materials, if needed. - Copies/documentation of written or verbal complaints alleging discrimination, if applicable. - Racial/ethnic breakdown of denied free and reduced-price applications. - Documentation supporting the awarded bids for the review period. - Documentation/invoices supporting expenditures for review period. - Bank statements and cancelled checks supporting expenditures for review period. - Documentation of how indirect costs (if applicable) are computed and charged to the CNP Fund.
-(Obtain copy of Indirect Cost Proposal for reference during review.) - Documentation of how current year's required transfers (or pass through funds) from the General Fund are calculated and transferred to the CNP Fund.
+- Free and reduced-price applications on file as of October 1. - Electronic copy of the SFA Procurement Tool. - Media release. - Claim for Reimbursement for the review period and all supporting documentation. - Documentation of edit check process. - Meal counts by eligibility categories and revenues for review month and prior two months. - Documentation of Professional Standards. - Documentation of required on-site school monitoring reviews to be conducted by February 1 of each year.
+Pull previous year if monitoring for current year has not been completed. - Data used in consolidating the Claim for Reimbursement. - Civil Rights Data and Information including: - o Civil Rights complaint procedures; - o Discrimination statement on all printed program materials; - Foreign language translation of program materials, if needed; - Copies/documentation of written or verbal complaints alleging discrimination, if applicable; and - o Racial/ethnic breakdown of denied free and reduced-price applications. - Documentation supporting the awarded bids and contracts for the review period. - Documentation/invoices supporting expenditures for one year period. - Bank statements and cancelled checks supporting expenditures for one year period. - Documentation of how indirect costs (if applicable) are computed and charged to the CNP Fund.
+(Obtain a copy of Indirect Cost Proposal for reference during review). - Documentation of how current year's required transfers (or pass through funds) from the General Fund are calculated and transferred to the CNP Fund.
 Refer to other documents for specific list of items needed each year.
-Reviewer will also need the calculations and documentation that supports the actual total transfers made for FY 05/06 - current fiscal year.
+Reviewer will also need the calculations and documentation that supports the actual total transfers made for prior fiscal year through current fiscal year.

-- Student Meal Prices - Adult Meal Prices have any documentation to support any additional support to the CNP program in lieu of charging sufficient prices. - To compute potential to actual income, make available (for the review month plus previous two months, if available) the total monthly meal counts and total monthly revenue deposited and recorded by revenue category, i.e., student breakfast, student lunch, adult breakfast/lunch, a la carte, etc. - Documentation of costs for Breakfast for those systems on the Severe Need Breakfast Program. - Copies or a set of accounting printouts for the CNP fund for the most recent accounting period.
-Reviewer will need a balance sheet and an operations report by fund source.
+- Documentation that the paid lunch equity tool was utilized for Student Meal Prices. - Documentation to support any additional funds to the CNP program in lieu of charging sufficient prices for Adult Meal Prices and Adult Meal Prices calculations. - Documentation to compute potential to actual income, make available (for the review month plus previous two months, if available) the total monthly meal counts and total monthly revenue deposited and recorded by revenue category, i.e., student breakfast, student lunch, adult breakfast/lunch, a la carte, etc. - Copies or a set of accounting printouts for the CNP fund for the most recent accounting one year period.
+Reviewer will need a balance sheet and an operations report by fund source. - Documentation of the Smart Snacks Standards, including Attestation Statement and Exempt Fundraiser. - Documentation to support the calculations for Nonprogram Food Revenue Tool. - Documentation of the Local Wellness Policy.